mkoryak/address-validator/README.md

     addressValidator.Address
     ------------------------

     Address object that provides useful methods.
-Create a new one by passing a map with these props: {street:'123 main st', city: 'boston', state: 'MA'|'massachussetts', country: 'US'|'United States'}
+Create a new one by
+          1. passing a map with these props: {street:'123 main st', city: 'boston', state: 'MA'|'massachussetts', country: 'US'|'United States'}
             None of the props are required, but chances are you wont have a valid address if you omit any of them (except for state)
+          2. passing a string containing an address (the address class does not parse the string into parts)
+          3. passing a result object from a google geocoding response. ie: geoResponse.results[0]

-    The validate callback will return to you these objects, except they will have all or some of the following properties:
+        The validator.validate callback will return to you these objects, except they will have all or some of the following properties:
             streetNumber: '100'
             street: 'North Main St'
             streetAbbr: 'N Main St'
             city: 'Boston'
             state: 'Massachussetts'
             stateAbbr: 'MA'
             country: 'United States'
             countryAbbr: 'US'
             postalCode: 02114
             location: {lat: 43.233332, lon: 23.2222243}

         Methods:
             toString(useCountryAbbr, useStateAbbr, useStreetAbbr) - returns a string representing the address. currently geared towards North American addresses useCountryAbbr = [optional] default: true - the resulting address string should use country abbr, not the full country name useStateAbbr   = [optional] default: true - the resulting address string should use state abbr, not the full state name useStreetAbbr  = [optional] default: false - the resulting address string should use street name abbr, not the full street name
                 Note: the abbriviated values will only be used if they are available.
 The Address objects returned to you from the validate callback may have these available. equals(anotherAddress) - check if 2 addresses are probably* the same.
 IT DOES NOT CHECK STREET NAME/NUMBER